MikeRogers0/MikeRogersIO/src/_posts/2018-06-20-better-filter-parameters-defaults.md

 ---
 layout: post
 title: Don't just [FILTER] passwords by default, filter tokens and keys!
-categories:
- – blog
-published: true
-meta:
 description: Update your config.filter_parameters to have sensible defaults, so logs don't have sensitive information in them.
-  index: true
 ---

 I've picked up a lot of Rails projects while being a contractor.
 Almost always, I can grantee that the `config/initializers/filter_parameter_logging.rb` will be pretty much untouched, and probably will have the commit message of "Initial commit".